 100% attendance is expected for all classes.
 You are reminded that your attendance in class will be marked for all elements.
 Please remember to bring along your student ID to the lab as your ID will be scanned for attendance purposes.
-To receive full attendance, you must be present in the classroom on all occasions.
-Missing two or more lab sessions (without the required supporting documentation) could lead to not passing the course.
+To receive full attendance, you must be present in the classroom or lab on all occasions.
+Missing two or more lab sessions (without the required supporting documentation) could lead to a meeting with both your course convenor and Program Convenor to discuss your progress with the course.